d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 > If the server is currently on, the reboot Nmi command can be used to generate a non-maskable interrupt to cause an immediate system halt.

-NOTE: The reboot command logs the user out of the server.

 ```
 ilorest > reboot Nmi -username -p password --url=xx.xx.xx.xx